AmadeusW/RoundingDemo/README.md

 RoundingDemo
 ============

-After seeing https://stackoverflow.com/questions/977796/why-does-math-round2-5-return-2-instead-of-3-in-c I wanted to see the effects of Banker's Rounding.
+After seeing https://stackoverflow.com/questions/977796/why-does-math-round2-5-return-2-instead-of-3-in-c I wanted to see the effects of *Banker's Rounding*.

+*Banker's Rounding*, also known as *rounding half to even* results in smaller error when averaging and summing rounded values than *rounding half up*.
+The improvement is clearly visible for experiments with large sample numbers, for example, more than 100.

+**rounding.py** creates a lot of random decimals with one digit after the decimal point.
+Then it calculates a sum and an average for all three of:

+- original random decimals
+- values rounded half to even
+- values rounded half up

+Then, the script calculates percentage error and plots distribution of numbers.

 Usage
 -----